-But for you, God can help heal the pain – pain He never wanted for you - and turn it into something good, if you will let Him.
+But for you, God can help heal the pain – pain He never wanted for you, for humans, when He created the world perfect - and turn it into something good, if you will let Him.
 He is a good, loving Father who wants to heal you and love you.
 And someday, He will make all things right again!

 But do not, for one second, buy that crap that God caused your abuse for your own good or for His loving purposes!
-It’s pure crap!
+That it's His "Plan A" for your life.
+That’s pure crap!
 (Goodness, am I getting fired about this one!
-It’s just so damaging and so not what God is like!)]
+It’s just so damaging and so not what God is like!)

 He allows us to tackle life on our own if we want to, and to reap the consequences.
 But He is always waiting for when we cry out to Him.
 He will listen to our cries for help.
 But He does not have to answer us the way we want.
 And if He doesn’t, He has His reasons.
 And we have to learn to trust Him, even in the face of “no” answers.
 Personally, I think those “no” answers are the greatest testers and refiners of our faith.
 (And while He might let the bad things happen now, He will someday make it all right again and He will work good things out of the bad.)

 5. God has certain over-arching plans for mankind that we cannot thwart.
 They will happen regardless of us.
 Restoring the earth and restoring us from the effects of the Fall.
 Having all people bend a knee and admit that He is God.
 The redemption of mankind.
 Having a family of believers with Him in heaven.
 Putting an end to evil.
 These are some things that will happen for He has planned it so.
 And we can do nothing to change the plans that He has determined to carry out.